 - A. Types of Separation From the Classified Service.
 Separations and/or terminations from positions in the classified service shall be designated as one of the following:

 - 1. Resignation

 - 2. Abandonment of job

-- 3. Lay-off or reduction in force
+- 3. Lay-off .

-- 4. Inability to perform the essential functions of the position even with reasonable accommodation

-- 5. Loss of a job requirement necessary to perform the essential functions of the position

-- 6. Dismissal or discharge

-- 7. Retirement

-- 8. Death

-- B. Resignation.
+- 5. Loss of a necessary job qualification, e.g., - 6.
+Dismissal or discharge - 7.
+Retirement - 8.
+Death - B. Resignation.
 An employee shall submit to the department head written notice of resignation at least 14 days in advance of the date of resignation.
 Immediately upon receipt of such notice of resignation, the department head shall forward the same to the County Administrator.
-Failure to comply with this rule shall be entered on the service record of the employee.

-- C. Abandonment of Job.
-An employee not on authorized leave of absence who fails to report for work for three (3) consecutive days may be terminated from the service of the county for job abandonment in accordance with Section 11.C.4.
+Failure to comply with this rule shall result in the forfeiture of any accrued leave that would otherwise be payable upon separation. - C. Abandonment of Job.
+An employee not on authorized leave of absence who fails to report for work for three (3) consecutive days may be terminated from the service of